petter-bn/embedded_sw_engineering_blog/reference/component.md

 The component [interface](interface.html) provides the way to communicate with the comp0onent.
 They are the *only* the component communicates with the surrounding system.

-There are many different types of interfaces:
+There are many different types of interfaces.
+Most common:

 * Function call interface
 * Communication interface